 Periodic review and re-balancing is required to achieve the financial Goal of the investor and provide him regular returns.

 Wealth building process is more important to humans than the actual wealth itself.
-If the process ...
+If the process is gruesome and uncomfortable, the choice of the ...